The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 Monthly audits track the strategic vs. execution ratio.
 When strategic drops 20–30%, you investigate, protect boundaries, and restore capacity.

-You think you’re focused.
-Reality: switching 40+ times daily due to notifications, email checks, Slack pings.
+You think you’re focused, but in reality you’re switching over 40 times a day because of notifications, email checks, and Slack pings.

-The gap: 25-30% of your time is consumed by switches you don’t track (3-second interruptions = 15-minute recovery time).
+The gap: 25–30% of your time is consumed by switches you don’t track, where a 3-second interruption leads to a 15-minute recovery period.

-Monthly audits track interruption patterns.
-When focus time drops 25-35%, you investigate, find the switching, and fix boundaries.
+Monthly audits track interruption patterns so that when focus time drops 25–35%, you investigate, find the switching, and fix boundaries.

-A consultant at $83K/month discovered he checked Slack 47 times daily (avg 3 minutes per check = 141 minutes daily = 11.75 hours weekly).
+A consultant at $83K/month discovered he checked Slack 47 times a day, averaging 3 minutes per check — 141 minutes a day, or about 11.75 hours a week.

-The monthly audit flagged communication time at 14 hours weekly (target 5 hours).
+The monthly audit flagged his communication time at 14 hours a week, against a target of 5 hours.

 Without monthly tracking, this stays invisible indefinitely.
 “Just staying responsive.”